brandur/sorg/content/passages-drafts/001-portland.md

 ## Other publications (#other)

-If you can stomach a few more words by me, I've recently published an article on [how Stripe thinks about API versioning][apiversioning] on our engineering blog, and an in-depth look at [how Postgres makes its transactions atomic][atomicity] which digs into MVCC, snapshots, the WAL, and commit log.
+If you can stomach a few more words by me, I've recently published [how Stripe thinks about API versioning][apiversioning] on our engineering blog; an in-depth look at [how Postgres makes its transactions atomic][atomicity] which digs into MVCC, snapshots, the WAL, and commit log; and [how Ruby allocates memory][rubymemory], which talks about why Ruby's heap doesn't mesh well with copy-on-write, and how a compacting garbage collector will help.

 ## Stay connected (#connected)